emmanuel10101/WeatherAlertsApp/README.md

 At-a-Glance Information: Each alert shows event type, effective and expiration times, and severity Detailed Alert View: Click on any alert to view comprehensive information including:

-Full descriptions and instructions
+Full descriptions and instructions;
-Precise timing information
+Precise timing information;
 Emergency actions recommended by authorities